Pennsylvania: Air

-Pennsylvania has seven major airports: Philadelphia International, Pittsburgh International, Lehigh Valley International, Harrisburg International, Wilkes-Barre/Scranton International, Erie International, and University Park Airport.
+Pennsylvania has seven major airports: Philadelphia International, Pittsburgh International, Lehigh Valley International, Harrisburg International, Wilkes-Barre/Scranton International, Erie International, and State College Regional.
 A total of 134 public-use airports are located in the state.

 Bus and coach

 Intercity bus service is provided between cities in Pennsylvania and other major points in the Northeast by BoltBus, Fullington Trailways, Greyhound Lines, Martz Trailways, Megabus, OurBus, Trans-Bridge Lines, and various Chinatown bus companies.
 In 2018, OurBus began offering service from West Chester, Malvern, King of Prussia, and Fort Washington to New York City.

 Highways and roads

 PennDOT owns 39861 mi of the 121770 mi of roadway in the state, making it the fifth-largest state highway system in the United States.
 The Pennsylvania Turnpike system is 535 mi long, with the mainline portion stretching from Ohio to Philadelphia and New Jersey.
 It is overseen by the Pennsylvania Turnpike Commission.
 Another major east–west route is Interstate 80, which runs primarily in the northern tier of the state from Ohio to New Jersey at the Delaware Water Gap.
 Interstate 90 travels the relatively short distance between Ohio and New York through Erie County, in the extreme northwestern part of the state.

 Primary north–south highways are Interstate 79 from its terminus in Erie through Pittsburgh to West Virginia, Interstate 81 from New York state through Scranton, Lackawanna County and Harrisburg to Maryland and Interstate 476, which begins 7 mi north of the Delaware border, in Chester, Delaware County and travels 132 mi to Clarks Summit, where it joins I-81.
 All but 20 mi of I-476 is the Northeast Extension of the Pennsylvania Turnpike.
 The highway south of the Pennsylvania Turnpike is officially called the "Veterans Memorial Highway", but is commonly referred to colloquially as the "Blue Route".